ISDementyev/ProjectEuler100/README.md

 Each directory contains at least one file - a python file which contains a function that solves the problem.
 Sometimes, an optimized version written by me will be available and distinguished clearly from the non-optimized functions within the same py file.
 Types of optimization include (but are not limited to) vectorizations with Numpy and just-in-time compilation.

+## Package requirements
+Numba and Numpy are required, the version numbers are up to the user's discretion.